 Installing products in the home to aid the ever changing circumstances we go through in life is one of many steps that can be taken to ensure we maintain our standard of living.
+And we might update certain things over the years as our tastes and wishes for our home’s aesthetic changes – whether that comes in the form of a new kitchen, new pre-finished interior doors, or simply painting the walls to change things up a little.
 But what about the steps we don’t necessarily think about?
-What about looking at improving our homes to maintain our living conditions?
+What about looking at improving our homes with to maintain our living conditions?

 The Green Deal Scheme is a government run scheme in which home owners can get improvements done to their home, without having to immediately pay the costs back.
 Home improvements that save energy such as a new boiler, double glazing, solar energy and loft insulation are available through the scheme.